-Target Faces Chaos As Cash Registers Go Offline
+Target Cash Registers Back Online After Chaotic Nationwide Tech Failure

 @Target It took me almost an hour to check out just now.
 Honestly the only reason you still got my money was because of employee Kevarian at the Blue Diamond Las Vegas location.
 He manually entered in every one of my items and was patient. @AskTarget— Lydia (@LydiaPenn1) June 15, 2019

-There could be an upside to the shuttered Targets, according to a Minnesota news site.
+There could be an up side to the shuttered Targets, according to a Minnesota news site.
 "This is the one time you can go to Target and not come home with 20 things you didn't plan on buying," Bring Me The News wrote.

 This is the one time you can go to Target and not come home with 20 things you didn’t plan on buying #targetdownhttps://t.co/8tDYAbLtsy— Bring Me The News (@bringmethenews) June 15, 2019

-Other customers took the shortage as a crisis.
+Other customers took the shortage as a crisis, sort of.
 One woman in Illinois noted, "Tensions are high and the ice cream is melting.
 They have provided us popcorn and green tea, but rations are fast diminishing.
 How I wish we had gone to Walmart.
 Pray for us."

 My Beloved,— Bridget 🌊 (@BShopps) June 15, 2019